 District House on Square 77 is a new residential facility currently under construction which will provide approximately 898 beds.
 This structure will replace existing beds of the three former residence halls at the site as well as beds in City Hall, a property under long-term lease to the University which will no longer be utilized for undergraduate housing after July 2016.
-Project construction began in July 2013 and is expected to be completed in advance of the fall 2016 semester.
+Project construction began in July 2013 and is on schedule to be completed in August 2016 in advance of the fall 2016 semester.
 The housing revenue from this project will support debt service costs as discussed above.
+We expect the total cost for this project to be slightly under budget.